arkangel-dev/telegram-memes/README.md

 ## Available Commands

 ### `.uwu`
 Translates all messages sent to `UwU` language and edits the messages when activated.
+Translator source : https://github.com/WahidBawa/UwU-Translator
 ### `.simply`

 Sends the *one does not simply walk into Mordor* meme.
 Send `.simply text` Source : https://knowyourmeme.com/memes/one-does-not-simply-walk-into-mordor